Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Article Nordby Sleeper Sofa Reviews (2026)

-The Article Nordby Sleeper Sofa is a Scandinavian-leaning, slide-out sleeper built for small living rooms that still need a real overnight option, typically priced around $1,499–$1,599.
-It feels more supportive than plush, converts quickly, and holds its shape well, but the cushions run firm and the polyester upholstery isn’t stain resistant.
-It’s best for tidy homes, back sleepers, and frequent guests—not for cloud-soft loungers or spill-prone households.
+The Article Nordby Sofa Bed is a Scandinavian-leaning slide-out sleeper built for small living rooms that still need a real overnight option, typically priced around $1,599 at the time of our research.
+In our testing, it felt more supportive than plush, converted quickly, and held its shape well.
+The trade-off is comfort style and upkeep: the cushions run firm, and the polyester upholstery is not stain resistant.
+It makes the most sense for tidy homes, back sleepers, and regular guest duty—not for anyone chasing a soft, sink-in lounge seat.

 Product Overview